AntonPlishkin/Urban-Routes-App-QA-testing/README.md

 ## <b>Carsharing at Urban Routes</b>

-Requirements Analysis
+<b>Requirements Analysis</b>

-FR-CS32: To order a car, the user must enter the card information and click "Add."
+<b>FR-CS32:</b> To order a car, the user must enter the card information and click "Add."
 There shall be no limit to the number of cards that can be added.

 Check the field are labeled in the card details interface
  - “Add card” button in the interface